openstack-k8s-operators/install_yamls/devsetup/README.md

-The VM's are attached to a separate libvirt network `crc-bmaas`, this network is attached to the CRC instance and a linux-bridge, `crc-bmaas`, is configured on the CRC with a NetworkAttachmentDefinition `baremetal-net`.
+The VM's are attached to a separate libvirt network `crc-bmaas`, this network is attached to the CRC instance and a linux-bridge, `crc-bmaas`, is configured on the CRC with a NetworkAttachmentDefinition `baremetal`.

-When deploying ironic, set up the `networkAttachments`, `provisionNetwork` and `inspectionNetwork` to use the `baremetal-net` NetworkAttachmentDefinition.
+When deploying ironic, set up the `networkAttachments`, `provisionNetwork` and `inspectionNetwork` to use the `baremetal` NetworkAttachmentDefinition.

 Example:
 ```yaml